pandemozhno/Brilenko/README.md

 # Brilenko
-Cascadian design method for interaction interfaces name by "Brilenko"
+Cascading design method for interaction interfaces name by "Brilenko"

 > [!IMPORTANT]
 > We simplified and iconicity interfaces.
 But it's right to add grandeur and particular qualities.
 Simple button is not key.